matteematt/.dotfiles/README.md

 It is likely stating the obvious but many of these scripts and configurations contained in this repository require the [GNU Core Utils](https://www.gnu.org/software/coreutils/) installed.
 For MacOS this may require specific core utils to have the GNU versions specifically downloaded, such as `gawk` so the `match` function can be used, which is not included in the BSD-like version of `awk` that MacOS ships with.
+Using homebrew you can get coreutils on MacOS using `brew install coreutils` (which is part of `install.sh`).

 This repository additionally makes heavy use of some of the "replacement" core util packages.
 Eventually I might get around to writing the scripts to fall back on the original core utils if the "replacement" versions are not installed.